XuboGU/OpenNeoMC/README.md

 **Download cross section data**

-Various cross section data are available on the  [OpenMC official website](https://openmc.org/data-libraries/), from the OpenMC team, LANL, etc. In OpenNeoMC, we use [ENDF/B-VII.1](ENDF/B-VII.1) in default.
-But if you have specific purpose, you can use other data that you need.
+Various cross section data are available on the  [OpenMC official website](https://openmc.org/data-libraries/), from the OpenMC team, LANL, etc. In OpenNeoMC, we use [ENDF/B-VII.1](https://openmc.org/official-data-libraries/) in default.
+But if you have specific purpose, please feel free to use other nuclear data that you need.

 After downloading the cross-section data file, configure it as an environmental variable as follows.